-Disposable drawing pens come in a variety of nib sizes, from an ultrafine .03mm to a bold 1.5mm—usually indicated by a number on the top of the cap or the side of the pen—and shapes, including needle-point (on technical drawing pens), bullet, chisel, and brush.
+Once limited to dip pens and, by the 1960s, to beautiful but finicky refillable pens (like the Rapidograph) or cartridge pens (like the Staedtler Mars), artists, architects, and illustrators can now choose from a wide range of disposable drawing pens.
+Although these days most drafting is done on computers, drawing pens are more popular than ever for sketching, cartooning, and even taking class notes.
+These disposable tools come in a variety of nib sizes, from an ultrafine .03 millimeter to a bold 1.5 millimeter—usually indicated by a number on the top of the cap or the side of the pen.
+They also come in different shapes, including needle-point (on technical drawing pens), bullet, chisel, and brush.
 Depending on the nib, drawing pens can deliver a perfectly uniform line or approximate the characterful effects produced by dip pens and calligraphers’ brushes.
 Our picks below will help you find the right set of disposable black drawing pens for your needs.

-1. Sakura 8-Piece Micron, Graphic, and Brush Pen Set
+1. Sakura Pigma Micron Pen Set

 3. Staedtler Assorted Pigment Liners, 8-Piece Set

-4. Marvy Uchida LePen Fine Line Markers, Pack of 4
+4. Marvy Uchida LePen Fine Line Markers

 Behold LePen, a longtime favorite of pen geeks.
-Unlike our other choices, this super-slim, fine-line marker comes in only one weight (0.3mm in technical-pen speak).
+Unlike our other choices, this super-slim, fine-line marker comes in only one weight (0.3 millimeters in technical-pen speak).
 However, if you’re a writer who gets attached to a particular kind of pen, or a draftsman who needs only one line width for your work, this just might become your new favorite implement.
 The midrange nib size is useful for writing and drawing, but be warned—the ink, though a strong black, is not waterproof.
 This pack contains four pens.

 5. Copic Multiliners, Set of 9

 The Copic Multiliner is the best technical drawing pen you can buy without upgrading to a refillable pen or one with a replaceable cartridge and nib (although Copic makes these too!).
 With its smooth action, crisp line, and waterproof, bleed-proof, pigment-based ink, it’s the top choice for fine artists, manga and comic book artists, and designers, illustrators, and draftspeople.
 Most important, the ink in the Copic Multiliner is alcohol-based, rather than water-based; because it is faster drying, it will not pill or soak paper.
 It is also compatible with the inks in Copic color markers—once set, lines won’t bleed when you color over them with non-water-based markers.
 Like all technical pens, the Copic Multiliner needs to be handled with care, but treat it nicely and it will love you back.
-This set comes with seven needle-tip pens in a range of sizes, plus two pens with brush tips.
+This set comes with seven needle-tip pens in a range of sizes, plus two pens with brush tips for versatile mark-making.